LoyolaChicagoBooks/introcs-csharp/rst/cmdline.rst

    double: command line; cd

 cd
-  stands for change directory – you can use this command to change the current working directory to a different one.
+  stands for *Change Directory* – you can use this command to change the current working directory to a different one.

   You can use this command to change to directories where your C#